VectorInstitute/flex_model/README.md

 # Important Notes
 - Make sure to replace any instances of `module.forward(inputs)` with `module(inputs)`.
-The forward hooks are not run if you directly call the forward function of a module (this is the case with LLaMA).
+The forward hooks are not run by PyTorch if you directly call the forward function of a module (this is the case with LLaMA).

 # Usage